PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 ### Upload powerbi.js as a Static Resource

-First, you must download a local copy of **powerbi.js** which is the main JavaScript source file for the Power BI JavaScript API.
-This can be done using [this ink](https://raw.githubusercontent.com/microsoft/PowerBI-JavaScript/master/dist/powerbi.js).
+Before you can create the static resource, you first must download a local copy of **powerbi.js** which is the JavaScript source file with the Power BI JavaScript API.
+You can download a local copy of **powerbi.js** using [this ink](https://raw.githubusercontent.com/microsoft/PowerBI-JavaScript/master/dist/powerbi.js).
-Once you have downloaded a local copy, you can then upload it to your Salesforce organization as a static resource.
+Once you have downloaded a local copy, you can move to the next step which is to upload **powerbi.js** to your Salesforce organization as a static resource.

 Start by navigating to the Salesforce organization **Setup page** and searching for the **Static Resources** page.
 While it's easy to miss,